-Purpose of Fee (what it is to be used for) Transportation, accommodation and meals, social/cultural activities in Germany.
+Purpose of Fee (what it is to be Transportation, accommodation and meals, social/cultural activities in

+used for) Germany.

 Proposed Amount \$ 2000 - 4000.

+Previous Fee Amount (if this is \$ 2000 - 2500.

+a new fee, please indicate that

+here)

+Requested Implementation Spring, 2015

+Date

-Previous Fee Amount (if this is a new fee, please indicate that here) \$ 2000 - 2500.
-Requested Implementation Date Spring, 2015 The Impact of the Fee (number of students affected, etc.) CSSG historically consists of approximately 60-65 students from U of A and other Canadian institutions.
+The Impact of the Fee (number of students affected, etc.) CSSG historically consists of approximately 60-65 students from U of A and other Canadian institutions.
 AUGER 400 will likely include 6-10 students.

-Collected Centrally or by Department Department
+Collected Centrally or by Department

+Department

-Course Name(s) AUGER 400 Advanced German III and IV Required Course(s) ☐ Yes
+Course Name(s) AUGER 400 Advanced German III and IV Required Course(s)

-⊠ No New or Existing Course(s) Existing course in the CSSG program New or Existing Program (include name) Existing programs include BA major in Modern Languages; BA, BSc, BMgt, BMus minors in German.
-CSSG is organized under the auspices of the Canadian Association of University Teachers of German, and thus features students from a wide variety of other Canadian universities as well.
-Course Description(s) 6 (fi 12) (Spring/Summer, variable).
+New or Existing Course(s) Existing course in the CSSG program New or Existing Program Existing programs include BA major in Modern Languages; BA, BSc, (include name) BMgt, BMus minors in German.
+CSSG is organized under the auspices (of the Canadian Association of University Teachers of German, and thus features students from a wide variety of other Canadian universities as well.
+Course Description(s) AUGER 400 Advanced German III and IV 6 (fi 12) (Spring/Summer, variable).
 Intensive course designed to develop further the comprehension, speaking, writing, reading skills acquired in Advanced German through classroom instruction, excursions, and immersion experience, including living in a German home.
-Improvement in overall fluency, enhanced knowledge of the culture of the German-speaking countries and review of key grammatical concepts are integral to the course.
-Prerequisite: AUGER 300 or 302; or three years of German study at a Canadian university, including one year Beginners' level, one year Intermediate level and one year Advanced level.
-Requires payment of additional student instructional support fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.

-Details

-Estimated Costs (Budget General Expenses of proposed Spring 2015 AUGER 400 course

-information may be included Assumes 10 students

-here or as an attachment) Expenses:

-Accommodation and meals in Kassel 12,000.00

-Travel/accommodation on tours in Germany 11,000.00

-Social/Cultural Activities 4,000.00

-Total Expenses 27,000.00

-Total Expense per student 2,700.00

-Explanatory Notes Social/Cultural Activities 4,000.00 Total Expenses 27,000.00
+Improvement in overall fluency culture of the German-speaking coun concepts are integral to the course.
+F three years of German study at a Car • year Beginners' level, one year Interr Advanced level.
+Requires payment of support fees.
+Refer to the Fees Paym Regulations and Information for Stud ents section of the Calendar.
+Details Estimated Costs (Budget General Expenses of proposed Sprin g 2015 AUGER 400 course Assumes 10 students information may be included here or as an attachment) Expenses: Assumes to students here of as an allachment) 10,000,00 Accommodation and meals in Kassel 12,000.00 Travel/accommodation on tours in Germany 11,000.00 Social/Cultural Activities Total Expenses 4,000.00 27,000.00 Total Expense per student 2,700.00 Explanatory Notes The proposed fee range is the same as the modified fee proposal for the other Augustana Canadian Summer School in Germany (CSSG) courses, AUGER 200, 300 and 415.
+Over a period of approximately 6 1/2 · · · in a full course (approximately 85 hou Kassel) and in numerous additional a museums, visits to theatres and operas, excursions to cities with culture and historical significance, and a four-day trip to Berlin.
+The main feature of the program is the students enhanced mainly by the fact that they culture and civilization.
+The current 'CSSG Fee' (attached to has been in place since the 2006-200 organizers have worked extremely had but inevitable increases in accommod uncertainties of currency exchange, h MIS Fee extremely tenuous.
+The proposed fee increases the upper limit while maintaining the current minimum, and the hope is to continue to maintain the fee as close to that lower level as possible.
+The range does provide the flexibility to maintain the program over the long term, or in case of unexpected cost fluctuations.